chanshiyucx/blog/journal/004-sungrow-interview-simulation.md

 - That's not a problem at all.
 - That sounds great to me.
 - Yes, I understand and I'm comfortable with that.

+> Would you need relocation support to start in Munich?

+I'm currently based in Munich and don't require any relocation support.
+I'm very excited about the opportunity to join Sungrow and can start working immediately.

+> Are you comfortable with our standard benefits package?

+Yes, I'm comfortable with that.
+I'm eager to contribute to Sungrow.

+> Do you have any specific contract terms you'd like included?

+No specific terms.
+I'm excited to join Sungrow and contribute to its Munich team.

 ### Hobbies